jhwang73/Generations/README.md

 # Generations
-Simulate generations of various species.
-Application is scalable in what valid usable species are.
+Simulate generations of various species in their ecosystems.
+Application is scalable in what usable "species" and "ecosystems" are.